Culture of Thailand: Marriage

+Khanom Si Thuai is a dessert traditional served at Thai weddings.

 Funerals

 Funeral pyre of Chan Kusalo, the patriarch-abbot of northern Thailand.

 Traditionally, Thai funerals last for at least one week and are focused on making merit for the deceased.
 Activities include distributing Buddhist scriptures, giving gifts to temples, and inviting monks to chant prayers for the deceased's protection.
 The corpse is cremated, and the urn is kept in a chedi in the local temple.
 Thai Chinese and Thai Muslim have their own funeral rituals.
 Pet funerals are also common in Bangkok, with one company cremating up to 400 animals per month.

 Etiquette

 Thai greeting, the smile is an important symbol of refinement in Thai culture.

 Thai etiquette was described by Phya Anuman Rajadhon in the 20th century, during a time when modernity changed Thailand and many traditions disappeared.
 Refinement and avoiding coarseness are highly valued in Thai culture.
 The wai is a prayer-like gesture used in greetings, leave-taking, acknowledgements, or apologies, varying depending on the relative status.
 Thais tend to use the ubiquitous phrase mai pen rai (meaning it doesn't matter) to minimize disagreements, mistakes, or misfortunes and avoid conflict.
 A smile and mai pen rai indicate that the incident is unimportant, and no conflict or shame is involved.
 The pleasant attitude conveyed through the wai has earned Thailand the nickname land of smiles.

 A notable social norm holds that the head is the highest and most respected part of the body, while the feet are considered the lowest and dirtiest.
 As a result, touching someone's head or pointing/touching something with the feet is rude.
 Placing one's feet above someone else's head is impolite, especially towards the royal family.
 When sitting on the ground, Thais point their feet away from others or tuck them to the side/behind them.
 Public displays of affection are not common in traditional Thai society, especially among lovers, but are becoming more accepted among younger generations.

 Display of respect of the younger towards the elder is a cornerstone value in Thailand.
 A family during the Buddhist ceremony for young men who are to be ordained as monks.